troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 The forces exerted on the car are the same as in [](#ex:applyingnewtonslaws:car), except that they point in different directions.
 The forces are:
 1.  $\vec F_g$, its weight with magnitude $mg$.
 2.  $\vec N$, a normal force exerted by the road, perpendicular to the surface of the road.
 3.  $\vec f_s$, a force of static friction between the tires and the road.
 This is static friction, because the surface of the tire does not move relative to the surface of the road if the car is not skidding.
 The force of static friction has a magnitude that is at most $f_s\leq\mu_sN$ and is perpendicular to the normal force.
-The force could be either upwards or downwards, \textit{depending on the other forces on the car}.
+The force could be either upwards or downwards, *depending on the other forces on the car*.

 A free-body diagram for the forces on the car is shown in [](#fig:applyingnewtonslaws:carbank_fbd), along with the acceleration (which is in the radial direction, towards the centre of the circle), and our choice of coordinate system (choosing $x$ parallel to the acceleration).
-The direction of the force of static friction is not known \textit{a priori} and depends on the speed of the car:
+The direction of the force of static friction is not known *a priori* and depends on the speed of the car:
 * If the speed of the car is zero, the force of static friction is upwards.
 With a speed of zero, the radial acceleration is zero, and the sum of the forces must thus be zero.
 The impeding motion of the car would be to slide down the banked curve (just like a block on an incline).
 * If the speed of the car is very large, the force of static friction is downwards, as the impeding motion of the car would be to slide up the bank.
 The natural motion of the car is to go in a straight line (Newton's First Law).
 If the components of the normal force and of the force of static friction directed towards the centre of the circle are too small to allow the car to turn, then the car would slide up the bank (so the impeding motion is up the bank and the force of static friction is downwards).